Norwich, Ontario: Dairy farming and cheese factories

 Oxford Township's pioneer farms were already famous for butter and cheese-making before the War of 1812, and Norwich Township's Quaker pioneers were quick to follow.
 In response to a questionnaire from author and agitator Robert Gourlay in 1817, Norwich farmers submitted a detailed chart showing the progress in the Quaker settlement in its first five years, which Gourlay published in his book about conditions in Upper Canada (see chart on this page).
 It shows that the 11 pioneer Quaker families brought with them more cows (28) than horses or oxen, and after five years had nearly tripled the number of cows being kept.

 By the 1840s, dairy farmers in Oxford, Norwich and Dereham townships were competing each year for top honours at agricultural fairs around the province for butter and cheese-making prizes.
 In the 1860s, Norwich farmers were the first in Canada to adopt the American factory system for cheese-making, with two different approaches competing for acceptance.
 Andes Smith took the approach of contracting with other farmers to buy their milk and haul it to a factory on his farm using a tanker wagon.
 Whatever profit or loss came from manufacturing cheese was his own.
 Harvey Farrington was a cheese factory specialist who had come to Norwich from New York state, and at his factory outside Norwichville he contracted with farmers to haul their milk to him and receive payment based on what came from cheese sales after Farrington deducted two cents per pound for his services in running the factory and making the cheese.
 Smith was first and was the more innovative one, gaining international recognition in 1865 for manufacturing a 4,000 lb cheese, but he went bankrupt the following year.
 Farrington's co-op system became the good news story that ended up being immortalized in published histories and on historical plaques.

+S. Allen Apple Work

+S. Allen Apple Work, today known as Allen’s Apple Juice, was established in Norwich in the 1880s by Solomon Allen.

+The company first produced cider vinegar before expanding into apple cider in 1891–1892.
+As apple cider grew in popularity, Solomon purchased the largest steam-powered cider mill press available.
+At its peak, the mill produced 115 barrels per day.
+Today, the Norwich Public Library sits on the site of the old mill.

+Mr. Allen was an innovative businessman who developed a way to use pomace from the apple press as an energy source to help power the steam press.
+In addition to apple juice, Allen also produced “applejack,” an alcoholic beverage.

+Allen and his company were well-loved in Norwich and continued to prosper until 1939, when the Canada Vinegar Company purchased the business from the family.
+Canada Vinegar later moved production to Toronto.